 Press the Print button.

-There are several different print layouts available based on your specific needs.
+There are several different print layouts available.
 Click on the icon that describes your desired output.

 - Print entire storyboard.